Half Yearly Meeting

 - Free park entry; it’s included in your registration.

 - Gate locks at sunset.
-Call clerk’s cell for entry code: 305-667-6779.
-Let us know if you have a late arrival so we’ll be looking for you.
+Call the Registrar’s cell for entry code: 305-582-3027.
+Let us know if you are arriving after sunset so we’ll be looking for you.

 HYM works because everyone pitches in to help out.
 You can sign-up on your Registration Form, in the dining hall when you arrive, or bring some projects with you.